Chat Interface

 • Choose appropriate parameter values based on the specific task type.

-• It is recommended to experiment to find the parameter combination best suited for a particular application scenario.
+• It is recommended to experiment to find the most suitable parameter combination for a particular application scenario.

 • The above content is for reference and conceptual understanding only; the given parameter ranges may not be suitable for all models.
-Please refer to the parameter recommendations in the model's documentation.
+Please refer to the model's documentation for specific parameter recommendations.

 Context Window

-The number of messages to keep in the context.
+The number of messages to retain in the context.
 A larger value means a longer context and consumes more tokens:

-• 10: For complex tasks requiring longer memory (e.g., generating long texts step-by-step according to an outline, where generated context needs to ensure logical coherence).
+• >10: For complex tasks requiring longer memory (e.g., tasks that generate long texts step-by-step according to a writing outline, needing to ensure logical coherence of the generated context)

 Enable Message Length Limit (MaxToken)

-The maximum Token count for a single response.
-In large language models, max token (maximum token count) is a crucial parameter that directly affects the quality and length of the model's generated responses.
+The maximum number of Tokens for a single response.
+In large language models, max token is a key parameter that directly affects the quality and length of the model's generated response.

-For example, when testing if a model is connected after filling in the key in CherryStudio, if you only need to know if the model returns a message correctly without specific content, you can set MaxToken to 1.
+For example: When testing if a model is connected after filling in the key in CherryStudio, you only need to know if the model returns a message correctly, not specific content.
+In this case, setting MaxToken to 1 is sufficient.

-The MaxToken limit for most models is 32k Tokens, but some support 64k or even more; you need to check the relevant introduction page for details.
+The MaxToken limit for most models is 32k Tokens, but some have 64k or even more.
+Specific details should be checked on the corresponding introduction page.

-The specific setting depends on your needs, but you can also refer to the following suggestions.
+The exact setting depends on your needs, but you can also refer to the suggestions below.

-In environments like the CherryStudio client, it basically means a "typewriter effect."
+In environments like the CherryStudio client, it essentially means a typewriter effect.

-When disabled (non-streaming): The model generates information and outputs the entire segment at once (imagine receiving a message on WeChat).
+When disabled (non-streaming): The model generates the information and outputs the entire segment at once (imagine receiving a message on WeChat);

 When enabled: Outputs character by character.
-This can be understood as the large model sending you each character as soon as it generates it, until all characters are sent.
+You can think of it as the large model sending you each character immediately after it's generated, until all are sent.

 If certain special models do not support streaming output, this switch needs to be turned off, such as o1-mini and others that initially only supported non-streaming.